username2112/Space-Project/README.md

 # Space-Project
-Space project is an ST Comp sci semester 1 game project attempting to combine elemnets of both space inaders and bullet hell style of play with a player moving in all directions to ovid bullets while clearing waves of aliens in a space invaders style.
+Space project is an ST Comp sci semester 1 game project attempting to combine elements of both space invaders and bullet hell style of play with a player moving in all directions to avoid bullets while clearing waves of aliens in a space invaders style.

-if oyu are trying to download from the merge-requested branch then you will need to copy all the files present in that branch to the empty src of a java project and run space invader.
+if you are trying to download from the merge-requested branch then you will need to copy all the files present in that branch to the empty src of a java project and run space invader.

-if you have any asset submmissions email Parker at either s-ivesp@bsd405.org or parker.school69@gmail.com
+if you have any asset submissions email Parker at either s-ivesp@bsd405.org or parker.school69@gmail.com

 /* Dimentions for sprites:
 	 * player: 32 x 32